After seeking inspiration and talking to others about your idea, it’s time to prepare a proper pitch.

 - (1) What’s new about it?**

-Tip: Your pitch won’t be perfect at the first time – so practice it over and over again – until you really become enthusiastic about it!
+Your pitches won’t be perfect at the first time, so practice it over and over again – until you really become enthusiastic about it!